It's not just the nature of work that has changed; in today's global, increasingly digital-first economy, the needs of workers have also shifted.

 Agile workspaces give this more than lip service by incorporating communication as a desirable end in itself.
-Because nowhere is there prone to be more strife in communication in the workplace today than across generations.
+Because nowhere is there more strife in communication in the workplace than across generations.

 It's not only multi-function teams we're contending with — it's often also multi-generational teams.

 The truth is that just as each individual has their own strengths and perspectives, so does each generation have its own tendency towards what constitutes valuable communication.

 According to research by Dr. Mary Donohue on generational communication in the workplace, "Boomers prefer an auditory style, Gen X prefer a visual style and Millennials prefer a kinesthetic style of communication."

 The way these generations work, what kind of behavior they value versus what kind they find "unprofessional" and what perspective they're likely to bring to the team all are different.